General-relativistic hydrodynamics of non-perfect fluids: 3+1 conservative formulation and application to viscous black-hole accretion: Introduction

 \section{Introduction}

 The detection of the first binary neutron-star (BNS) merger event, GW170817 \citep{Abbott2017_etal} has provided a new valuable tool to study matter and gravity under extreme conditions.
-Especially the detection of electromagnetic counterparts in form of a short gamma-ray burst \citep{Abbott2017dddd} and of a kilonova \citep{Drout2017, Cowperthwaite2017} accompanying GW170817, has made this event an incredibly rich laboratory for physics, providing a number of constraints on the equation of state (EOS) of nuclear matter \citep[see, \eg][]{Margalit2017, Bauswein2017b, Rezzolla2017, Ruiz2017, Annala2017, Radice2017b, Most2018, De2018, Abbott2018b, Montana2018, Raithel2018, Tews2018, Malik2018, Koeppel2019, Shibata2019}.
+Especially the detection of electromagnetic counterparts in the form of a short gamma-ray burst \citep{Abbott2017dddd} and of a kilonova \citep{Drout2017, Cowperthwaite2017} accompanying GW170817, has made this event an incredibly rich laboratory for physics, providing a number of constraints on the equation of state (EOS) of nuclear matter \citep[see, \eg][]{Margalit2017, Bauswein2017b, Rezzolla2017, Ruiz2017, Annala2017, Radice2017b, Most2018, De2018, Abbott2018b, Montana2018, Raithel2018, Tews2018, Malik2018, Koeppel2019, Shibata2019}.

 BNS mergers are highly dynamical and nonlinear phenomena especially during the first few milliseconds after merger, \cite[see, \eg][for some reviews]{Baiotti2016, Paschalidis2016, Burns2020}.
-As has been shown recently, harmonic density oscillations in this violent phase could be damped significantly due to bulk-viscosity dissipation coming from modified Urca processes \citep{Alford2018, Alford2020, Alford2020b}.
-Thus, bulk viscosity might lead to modifications in the post-merger gravitational-wave signal.
-Furthermore, it was shown in high-resolution general-relativistic magnetohydrodynamic (GRMHD) calculations that the matter after merger is unstable to MHD instabilities, \eg the Kelvin-Helmholtz instability \citep{Baiotti08, Radice2012a} and the magnetorotational instability \citep{Siegel2013, Kiuchi2017}.
-Due to these instabilities, turbulence can develop and be maintained, which will ultimately influence BNS-merger observables such as the gravitational-wave signal and the ejected matter.
+As it has been shown recently \citep{Alford2018, Alford2020, Alford2020b}, the highly nonlinear oscillations that are present in this violent phase could be damped significantly due to bulk-viscosity dissipation coming from modified Urca processes.
+Thus, bulk viscosity might lead to modifications, possibly large, to the post-merger gravitational-wave signal.
+Furthermore, it was shown in high-resolution general-relativistic magnetohydrodynamic (GRMHD) simulations that the matter after merger is subject to MHD instabilities, \eg the Kelvin-Helmholtz instability \citep{Baiotti08, Radice2012a} and the magnetorotational instability \citep{Siegel2013, Kiuchi2017}.
+Due to these instabilities, turbulence can develop and be maintained, which will ultimately influence BNS-merger observables, such as the gravitational-wave signal and the ejected matter.